DormantLogician/equal-language-concept/PROPOSALS.md

-### 1. Undecidable recursion
+﻿### 1.
+Undecidable recursion
-Language would have ability to explicitly express algorithms that are desinged to stop running, but cannot be proven to, in attempt to make language turing-complete, if it isn't already.
+Language would have ability to explicitly express algorithms that are designed to stop running, but cannot be proven to, in attempt to make language Turing-complete, if it isn't already.

-### 2. Machine code representation
+### 2. Code reification
 Adjustable optimization for performance, memory usage, binary size, power efficiency, and/or ABI stability.

 Supports optimizing specific code to prioritize one or more non-functional properties.
 Machine code can be generated that has the following traits:

 - Fixed worst-case performance
 - Data-agnostic performance        (Execution time not affected by input data - for prevention of side-channel attacks)